RichDeBourke/bootstrap4-offcanvas-nav/readme.md

 **2020/07/20** – Add an `aria-expanded` attribute to the navbar-toggler button with JavaScript to set the attribute to true when the menu is expanded.

-**2020/09/13** – Added an overlay that covers the body content while the menu is dislayed
+**2020/09/13** – Added an overlay that covers the body content while the menu is displayed